vs

 Poodle — Advantages

-- Highly intelligent and trainable
+- Highly intelligent and easily trainable

 Disadvantages

-- Requires regular grooming to maintain coat
+- Requires regular grooming due to coat type

 English Springer Spaniel — Advantages